frankframework/frank-manual/docs/source/helloTestPipeline.rst

 to test the pipeline while ignoring the receiver, allowing us to enter test input more easily.

-To do this, you can browse to "localhost/docker/iaf/gui", you see a console to manage and test your Frank.
+To do this, you can browse to "localhost/docker/iaf/gui".
+You see a console to manage and test your Frank.
 Click "Testing".
 The "Testing" link will expand to "Larva", "Ladybug", "Test Pipeline" and "Test serviceListener".
 Click